LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

           compatible with the ``EXEC_POL``. ``Seg`` is the iteration space object for ``RAJA::forall``.

-.. important:: The order of the local reduction variables in the
+.. important:: The local reduction arguments to the lambda expression must be
-               kernel body lambda expression must ``RAJA::expt::ValOp`` objects which match exactly in the underlying reduction data type, and RAJA operator, with the corresponding ``RAJA::expt::Reduce`` arguments
+               ``RAJA::expt::ValOp`` references.
+Each ``ValOp`` references
-               to the ``RAJA::forall`` to ensure that the correct result is obtained.
+               corresponds to a ``RAJA::expt::Reduce`` call within the forall arguments.
+The ``ValOp`` reduction data type and RAJA operator need to match the data type referenced and operator template argument in the ``RAJA::expt::Reduce`` call.
+Finally, the ordering of the ``ValOp`` references must correspond to the ordering of the ``RAJA::expt::Reduce`` calls to ensure that the correct result is obtained.

 RAJA::expt::ValLoc
 ..................